Dhoom Dhoom

-"Dhoom Dhoom" is the title track and single composed by Pritam and sung by the pop singer, Tata Young for the 2004 film and album, Dhoom.
+"Dhoom Dhoom" (also "Dhoom Machao Dhoom" or "Doom Machale") is the title track and single composed by Pritam and sung by the pop singer, Tata Young for the 2004 film and album, Dhoom.
 Dhoom was released in August 2004, going on to win several awards and took on international fame.
-It quickly soared high on the billboards top in 2004 to 2005.
+The track quickly soared high on Asian music charts in 2004 to 2005.

 Chart performance

 The song was the singer's most successful single ever in India.
 It was a major hit, reaching #1 for several weeks to months in many Asian countries music charts.
-It was number one in various countries such as India, Thailand, Singapore, Malaysia, Indonesia and other Southeast Asian countries.
+It was number one in various countries such as India, Thailand, Singapore, Malaysia, Indonesia, and other Southeast Asian countries.
 Starting from August 2004 to as far as late as 2005.

 Tata Young received the MTV Immies: Indian Music Excellence and the popular music awards in India for this song.
 She later went on tour for Dhoom Dhoom around the world.
 The song later appears on Best of Tata Young, a compilation album in tribute for her greatest hits.